towerdigital/kaseyaws/README.md

 kclient = KaseyaWS::Client.new("username","password","mykserver.domain.com")

-Get all a list of all of the alarms
+Get all a list of all of Kaseya alarms

 alarms = kclient.get_all_alarms("true")